VDA5050/VDA5050/VDA5050_EN.md

 For a valid order, there shall be at least one node and the number of edges shall be equal to the number of nodes minus one.

-The first node of an order shall be trivially reachable for the mobile robot and released.
+The first node of an order (`sequenceId` = 0) shall be trivially reachable for the mobile robot and always be released.
 This means either that the mobile robot is already standing on the node, or that the mobile robot is in the node's deviation range.
 As such, the first node shall not be reported in the `nodeStates`.

 Nodes and edges both have a boolean attribute `released`.
 If a node or edge is released, the mobile robot is expected to traverse it.
 If a node or edge is not released, the mobile robot shall not traverse it.
-The node with `sequenceId` 0 shall always be released.

 An edge can be released only if both the start and the end node of the edge are released.